ROSE 0.11.145.192

 A function can access areas of the stack that are outside its own frame.
 For instance, x86 function stack arguments are stored in the caller's frame.
 Pointers to local variables can point into earlier frames.
 The latest function can use parts of the stack that are after the latest frame and which therefore out outside any frame.

-Definition at line 441 of file Variables.h.
+Definition at line 35 of file StackFrame.h.

-#include <Rose/BinaryAnalysis/Variables.h>
+#include <Rose/BinaryAnalysis/Variables/StackFrame.h>

 Public Types | |